 - Copy of current Negotiated Indirect Cost rate (IDC) agreement (required in order to receive IDC).Start Printed Page 65839

 - Documentation of current Office of Management and Budget (OMB).
 Financial Audit (if applicable).

 Acceptable forms of documentation include:

-○ Face sheets from audit reports.
-These can be found on the FAC Web site: https://harvester.census.gov/facdissem/Main.aspx.
+2. Face sheets from audit reports.
+Applicants can find these on the FAC website: https://harvester.census.gov/facdissem/Main.aspx.

 Public Policy Requirements

-All Federal-wide public policies apply to IHS grants and cooperative agreements with exception of the Discrimination policy.
+All Federal public policies apply to IHS grants and cooperative agreements with the exception of the Discrimination Policy.

 Requirements for Project and Budget Narratives

 A. Project Narrative: This narrative should be a separate document that is no more than 20 pages and must: (1) Have consecutively numbered pages; (2) use black font 12 points or larger; (3) be single-spaced; (4) and be formatted to fit standard letter paper (81/2 x 11 inches).